 The data controller in respect of the personal information we hold about you is the Foundation.

-For further information about our privacy practices, please contact the Secretary to the Foundation, who is the person responsible at the Foundation for managing how we look after personal information, at email@example.com, and we will aim to address any concerns you may have.
+For further information about our privacy practices, please contact us at firstname.lastname@example.org, and we will aim to address any concerns you may have.

 Personal data or personal information means any data or information about an individual from which that person can be identified.
 It does not include data where the information has been removed (anonymised data).